 Create or upload a maintenance.html file containing your desired message.
 Locate the .htaccess file in the public_html directory of your WordPress installation and edit it to redirect all traffic to the maintenance.html file.

-This method requires some technical knowledge but can be a good option if you’re comfortable editing files directly.
+This method requires some technical knowledge, but it can be a good option if you’re comfortable editing files directly.

 How Significantly Can WordPress Maintenance Mode Affect Your Site Performance?

-WordPress maintenance mode can affect your site performance in specific ways.
-The primary purpose of maintenance mode is to allow updates and maintenance tasks to be performed without disrupting the user experience, aligned to user context-oriented design.
+WordPress maintenance mode can affect your site’s performance in specific ways.
+The primary purpose of maintenance mode is to allow updates and maintenance tasks to be performed without disrupting the user experience, in line with user-centered design.

-Understanding how it can impact your site’s performance is still essential.
+Understanding how it can affect your site’s performance remains essential.

 - Activating maintenance mode will temporarily make your site inaccessible to visitors.
 If your site receives a lot of traffic, you could gain significant traffic during maintenance.
 However, this is usually a short-term issue, and your site should return to normal once maintenance mode has been deactivated.